 That “350 ppm” is where 350.org gets its name.
-“PPM” stands for “parts per million,” which is simply a way of measuring the ratio of carbon dioxide molecules to all of the other molecules in the atmosphere.
-Many scientists, climate experts, and progressive national governments agree with Dr. Hansen that 350 ppm is the “safe” level of carbon dioxide.
+“PPM” stands for “parts per million,” which is a way of measuring the ratio of carbon dioxide molecules to all of the other molecules in the atmosphere.
+Countless scientists, climate experts, and governments officials agree that 350 ppm is the “safe” level of carbon dioxide.

-Right now we’re well over 400 ppm, and we’re adding 2 ppm of carbon dioxide to the atmosphere every year.
-Unless we are able to rapidly turn that around and return to below 350 ppm this century, we risk triggering tipping points and irreversible impacts that could send climate change spinning truly beyond our control.
-So far, we’ve experienced about 1 degree (Celsius) of warming, and the impacts are frightening.
+Right now we’re well over 400 ppm, and we’re adding over 2 ppm of carbon dioxide to the atmosphere every year.
+Unless we are able to rapidly turn that number around and acheive below 350 ppm this century, we risk triggering tipping points and irreversible impacts that could send climate change spinning truly beyond our control.
+So far, we’ve experienced about 1 degree (Celsius) of warming, and the impacts to the environment and society are frightening.

-Glaciers everywhere are melting and disappearing fast, threatening the primary source of clean water for millions of people.
+Glaciers and ice sheets everywhere are melting and disappearing fast, causing sea level rise, threatening the primary source of clean water for millions of people and changing global hydrology patterns.
 Mosquitoes, who like a warmer world, are spreading into lots of new places, and bringing malaria and dengue fever with them.
-Drought is becoming much more common, making food harder to grow in many places.
-Sea levels have begun to rise, and scientists warn that they could go up as much as several meters by 2100.
+Extreme droughts and flooding are becoming much more common across the globe, making conditions unpredictable and food harder to grow.
+Sea levels have begun to rise, spurning expensive relocation efforts, often for vulnurable communities.

 The Arctic is sending us perhaps the clearest message that climate change is occurring much more rapidly than scientists had previously thought.
 In the summer of 2012, roughly half of the Arctic’s sea ice went missing (some scientists estimate that the total volume of summer sea ice loss may be as high as 80%).
 The entire Arctic region is undergoing drastic changes, threatening vital habitat for countless species (yes, including polar bears) and the livelihoods of many indigenous communities.
 This is also bringing us closer to dangerous tipping points, like the breakdown of the Greenland ice sheet and major methane releases from quickening permafrost melt.

-This is the science of climate change.
+As far back as 1896, founders of modern science connected industrial coal burning to high atmospheric carbon with global warming.
+Throughout following century, they have found —without a doubt — that rapid change is occurring on our planet.
 While much of the details are still being studied, one thing is no longer up for debate: our climate is changing profoundly and rapidly, and human activity is the cause.

 A Safe Operating Space for Humanity.
 Nature 461, 472-475 (24 September 2009); doi:10.1038/461472a; Published online 23 September 2009.